Synthetixio/SIPs/SIPS/sip-78.md

 <!--This is a high level overview of *how* the SIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-When the protocolDAO resets an iSynth, the `lastExchangeRate` in `Exchanger` must be updated to the current synth rate, to indicate a refreshed price for the synth.
+When the protocolDAO resets an iSynth, the `lastExchangeRate` in `Exchanger` must be updated to the current iSynth rate with the latest `entryPoint`, to indicate a refreshed price for the synth.

 ### Rationale